PaddlePaddle/book/serve/README.md

 The request json object is a single json dictionay object, whose key is the layer name of input data.
 The type of the corresponding value is decided by the data type.
 For most cases the corresponding value will be a list of floats.
-For completeness we will list all data types
+For completeness, we will list all data types
 below:

 There are tweleve data types supported by PaddePaddle: